isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

         }
     ],

-Here ``offer-lifetime`` has been configured to be 60 seconds with a ``valid-lifetime`` of 2000 seconds.
-This instructs kea-dhcp4 to persist leases for 60 seconds when sending them back in DHCPOFFERs and then extending them to 2000 seconds when clients DHCPREQUEST them.
+Here ``offer-lifetime`` has been configured to be 60 seconds, with a ``valid-lifetime`` of 2000 seconds.
+This instructs ``kea-dhcp4`` to persist leases for 60 seconds when sending them back in DHCPOFFERs, and then extend them to 2000 seconds when clients DHCPREQUEST them.

-The value, which defaults to zero, is supported at the global, shared-network, subnet, and class levels.
-Choosing an appropriate value for offer-lifetime is extremely site-dependent but a value between 60 and 120 seconds would be a reasonable starting point.
+The value, which defaults to 0, is supported at the global, shared-network, subnet, and class levels.
+Choosing an appropriate value for ``offer-lifetime`` is extremely site-dependent, but a value between 60 and 120 seconds is a reasonable starting point.

 .. _host-reservation-v4: